 From the anime radio shows he’s hosted since his debut we find: RADIO BLACK CAT – hosted in two cours between 2006 and 2007 alongside Misato Fukuen; Yonezawa-kun to himawari no kyara radio in 2007 alongside Matsumoto Kana; Radio Rode in 2008 and 2009 alongside Nobuhiko Okamoto; Sekaiichi hatsukoi 〜 WEB rajio no baai 〜 (2011 – 2012), alongside Shinnosuke Tachibana and Nobuhiko Okamoto; Kondo Takashi no Momonga from early 2011 to late 2012.

 Others include BLink hōsōkyoku in 2011 alongside Yoshihisa Kawahara and Seiyuu Nico Power Radio in 2011 alongside co-star in Katekyo Hitman Reborn Ilda Toshinobu.

-Kondo Takashi no Momonga radio show was later compiled and released in CD’s according to the guests.
-Some of the guests included: Kousuke Toriumi, Kazuyuki Okitsu, Daisuke Hirakawa, Kenjiro Tsuda and Hiroki Yasumoto.
+Kondo Takashi no Momonga radio show was later compiled and released on CDs according to the guests.
+Some of the guests included: Kousuke Toriumi, Kazuyuki Okitsu, Daisuke Hirakawa, Kenjiro Tsuda, and Hiroki Yasumoto.

-And with this quick overview through Kondo‘s 16 year career we not only got to know some of his iconic roles as well as the wide variety of things he’s doing/done besides voice acting in anime.
+And with this quick overview through Kondo‘s over 20-year career we not only got to know some of his iconic roles as well as the wide variety of things he’s doing/done besides voice acting in anime.

 A versatile actor that deserves not only more recognition but also more roles, mainly in anime as it’s the main outlet to get your name known as a seiyuu in Japan.

 And that’s it for May’s Seiyuu Digest.
-Be on the look out for next month’s brief look on a male seiyuu’s career!
+Be on the lookout for next month’s brief look at a male seiyuu’s career!